 The M6 can be obtained in two different colors (black, silver), while the T6s is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6s is considerably larger (75 percent) than the Canon M6.
 Moreover, the T6s is substantially heavier (45 percent) than the M6.
 In this context, it is worth noting that neither the M6 nor the T6s are weather-sealed.

-The price is, of course, an important factor in any camera decision.
+Any camera decision will naturally be influenced heavily by the price.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
-The M6 was somewhat cheaper (by 8 percent) than the T6s at launch, but both cameras fall into the same price category.
+The T6s was launched at a somewhat lower price (by 17 percent) than the M6, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.6.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 In terms of chip-set technology, the M6 uses a more advanced image processing engine (DIGIC 7) than the T6s (DIGIC 6), with benefits for noise reduction, color accuracy, and processing speed.